mscoutermarsh/dotfiles/README.md

 **iterm2**
 Use iterm2 instead of Terminal: http://iterm2.com/

+There are two themes available for iterm2 inside this repository.
+Both solarized dark and light (to match vim!)
+Take a look at the `iterm2` directory.

 **MacVim**
 By default OSX has an older version of Vim installed.
 I recommend installing MacVim and running it from within iterm2.
 This can be done with brew.
 ```